TREK DIFFICULTY

 TREK DURATION

-Kang Yatse 2 trek is a hiking adventure to a prominent peak located in the Markha Valley of Ladakh, India.
-The Kang Yatse Peak is part of the Kang Yatse mountain range and stands at an impressive altitude of approximately 6,250 meters (20,511 feet) above sea level.
+Kang Yatse 2 trek expedition is a hiking adventure to a prominent peak located in the Markha Valley of Ladakh, India.
+The Kang Yatse Peak ii is part of the Kang Yatse mountain range and stands at an impressive altitude of approximately 6,250 meters (20,511 feet) above sea level.

 The ascent to Kang Yatse 2 typically starts from a base camp situated in the vicinity of the mountain.
 The route to the summit involves a combination of trekking across rocky terrain and glacier crossings, with occasional sections of steep inclines that may require the use of crampons and ice axes.
 A well-defined path leads climbers through breathtaking alpine landscapes, providing panoramic views of the surrounding peaks and valleys.